maryi/CSCW-Project/Personal activity log/Maryi.md

 * Searching for literature reviews on the problem: I found a LOT of blogs, but nothing on research papers, WHY?? seems to be a big concern.. running out of ideas where/how to look
 * Made link to project proposal/presentation
 * 2h: Looking for literature that describes the problem.. still nothing: emailed a couple of friends asking for help.
 Replied to some issues.
 Added information to project proposal.

+Oct 14 - 2h
+* Worked on the project presentation: added some images, added information and links, and defined the milestones
+* Looked for literature review: Eirini confirmed me that blogs are a valid resource of information, so I sent some of the good blogs i found to Krista.